ManoDaSilva/iMet-4_Hardware/README.md

 29. PA8 		  ==> to LED4 via 180ohm
 34. PA13/SWDIO	  ==> to edge card pin 8
 37. PA14/SWCLK	  ==> to edge card pin 5

+# Temp/Humidity flatflex pinout
+1. GND
+2. GND
+3. Heater 1 ==> to VCC
+4. NTC 1 ==> to STM32 PA1
+5. HYT-271 SDA
+6. GND
+7. HYT-271 VCC ==> to VCC
+8. HYT-271 SCL
+9. NTC 2
+10. Heater 2 ==> to Q3
+11. GND
+12. GND

+# Temp/Humidity flat flex specs
+Not much is known.
+From the iMet-4 datasheet, it seems that the glass bead thermistor's manufacturer is Shibaura.
+Model number could be PT3-51F-K14.

+For the humidity sensor, the datasheets mentions a capacitive polymer, manufacturer's IST.
+I found three models that fit that description, and the HYT-271 is the most likely.
+It uses an I2C bus.